charitha22/hybf-cc23-artifact/README.md

-# CC-2023 Artifact Evaluation Instructions for the Paper _HyBF: A Hybrid Branch Fusion Strategy for Code Size Reduction_
+# CC-2023 Artifact Evaluation:
+## _HyBF: A Hybrid Branch Fusion Strategy for Code Size Reduction_

 ## Dependencies

 The default apt packages should be enough for Ubuntu >= 19.10.
 Default packages plus a pre-built cmake should work for Ubuntu >= 18.04.
 For older systems, you might have to satisfy the dependencies manually.